Snazzydoa/Py-Projects/README.md

 # About

-This project was carried out to visualize the datasets within the 'Automobile_price_data' spreadsheet.
+This project was carried out to visualize the datasets within the 'Automobile_price_data_Raw' spreadsheet.

 # Presentations